Nice to meet you.

 Protection from ransomware

-Ransomware is a particular kind of malware that encrypts vital data, making it inaccessible to users.
+Ransomware is a type of malware that encrypts vital data, making it inaccessible to users.
 It usually demands a ransom payment from the victim to the attacker to unlock the data.
-This conduct forces the victim to choose between losing data and paying a considerable ransom without guaranteeing that the attacker will solve the problem.
+This practice forces the victim to choose between losing data and paying a considerable ransom without guaranteeing that the attacker will solve the problem.

 Businesses may use ransomware prevention solutions to monitor specific malware entry points, such as phishing campaigns.
 These solutions can also aid in isolating infected devices, preventing lateral movement, and reducing the attack surface area.